danielsineus/academic/content/publication/lowes/index.en.md

 analysis indicates a financially healthy company with a strong balance sheet, cash positions and income statement.
 Total sales revenue grew from 1.18% to 7.43% from respectively January 2019 to January 2022.
-Amid pandemic, Lowe’s managed to have a positive gross margin from 0.15% Figure 5-Home Purchase per category of Population
-10
-to 8.40% respectively from January 2019 to January 2022.
-Its Net income has an upward trend from 2019 to 2022 (Exhibit 2).
+Amid pandemic, Lowe’s managed to have a positive gross margin from 0.15% to 8.40% respectively from January 2019 to January 2022.
+Its Net income has an upward trend from 2019 to 2022.
 Net income margin (return on sales) represents 9% of the sales in 2021 while it was 3% in 2019.
 The cost of sales represents more than 6% of the revenues.
 The company has been more profitable on a yearly basis considering the three consecutive years (2019-2021).
 This is good news for the shareholders that they have more returns on their